ebobtron/Speller-BigBoard/README.md

 An expansion of my 2014 final project.

-written by Robert Clark aka ebobtron copyright 2015
+copyright 2015 Robert Clark (aka ebobtron) et al.

 nod to Pablo for suggesting the automation